coder/docs/admin/memory-overprovisioning.md

 description: Learn how to overprovision memory requests from Environments.
 ---

-Coder Enterprise allows you to set memory overprovisioning ratios for each of your organizations.
+Coder allows you to set memory overprovisioning ratios for each of your organizations.
 By changing this ratio, you can change the number of environments that fit onto a single Kubernetes node.